qngapparat/daf/README.md

 ### Aliasing

-You can rename functions and packages, when import them:
+You can rename functions and packages, when importing them:

 ```js
 // l require(opencv2 as cv)